KSAH-42/RabbitOM/README.md

 You will be able to decorate each request by adding customs headers, because some cameras can not reply to a request that just contains only standard headers or if there the message contains incomplete headers.
 If you want to invoke a method on a particular server, you MUST read the server documentation especially the SETUP method.
 For instance, the SETUP are used to ask to the camera to create a streaming session based on RTP multicast channel.

-# About Session Description Protocol
+# About Session Description Protocol layer

-What is SDP ?

-SDP is a protocol used to describe a streaming session configuration, and contains important informations like the control/track uri and the keys/parameterSet used by Codecs, which are NOT accessible using Onvif protocols.
-Theses keys like VPS, PPS, SPS are mandatories.
-You can NOT decode video streams just be receiving data from a RTP channel.
-And theses keys are stored inside the SDP "document" where the SDP are only exchanged during a RTSP session.
-The SDP protocol are used not only by security cameras but also used by device that support SIP protocols like VoIP systems.

-About the implementation

 The actual implementation provide a strong type objects.
-I found many implementation that just implement a SDP using a dictionary of string/string or string/object.
-In many projects, when people add more and more features, it may difficult to access to the data.
-I have already encountred this situation on some others projects, and I think it is really to start early a code refactoring.
-So using a simple dictionary can introduce an anti pattern called "primitive obsession".

-To find a solution to this problem, I decided to implement a set of classes that provide a better access to the data located inside the SDP document.
-And to create distinct classes, in my opinion is more scalable in terms of adding more and more features.

-This implementation has been tested ONLY with many security cameras models and many RTSP servers, but NOT with VoIP devices.
+Please notes, that this implementation has been tested ONLY with many security cameras models and many RTSP servers, but NOT with VoIP devices.

 Usage: